MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-export-import-folders.md

 # Export and import Dynamics 365 Guides folders between environments

-You can export the folders you have created in Microsoft Dynamics 365 Guides and import them into another environment to recreate your folder structure.
+You can export folders you have created in Microsoft Dynamics 365 Guides and import them into another environment to recreate your folder structure.
 The guides, 3D content, and media associated with these folders will not be included in this process.
 However, you can use the Migration Tool to migrate this content after you’ve imported your folders.